Notes on Gravitational Physics: White dwarfs and neutron stars

 Nuclear density is \be \rho = m_pn = 2.8\times 10^{14}{\mbox{g cm}}^{-3} , \ee corresponding to a separation between nucleons of about $ \ell = 1.8\times 10^{-13} {\rm{cm}} $.
 The average density of neutron stars is a few times greater than this, and their corresponding maximum spin is larger than 1000 Hz.
 As of 2023 the spin rate of the fastest observed pulsar is 716 Hz.

 Additional strong evidence that pulsars are neutron stars was not long in coming.
-Just before the pulsar discovery, Pacini \cite{pacini67} proposed the magnetic field of a rotating neutron star as the energy source of the Crab and other supernova remnants; and, of course, searches for pulsars in the Crab and some of the other remnants were succesful.
+Just before the pulsar discovery, Pacini \cite{pacini67} proposed the magnetic field of a rotating neutron star as the energy source of the Crab and other supernova remnants; and, of course, searches for pulsars in the Crab and some of the other remnants were successful.
 The pulses can be reasonably ascribed to synchrotron radiation from particles spiraling in the magnetic field near the poles, with a contribution from radiation produced by a spinning magnetic field.
 The beam sweeps past you each rotation, and often one observes double pulses, as one would expect for a beam from each pole, if they are not close to the spin axis.
 Pulsars spin down slowly; $\dot P/P\sim \frac{1}{2000~\text{yrs}}$ for Crab, and the \\ \centerline{loss of rotational energy = observed luminosity of the Crab nebula,} if one assumes that the Crab pulsar is a rotating neutron star, with

 This check, due to Tommy Gold\cite{gold68}), together with the pulsar's location in a supernova remnant was the most compelling evidence that pulsars are neutron stars. \benr\item Do Gold's calculation: Estimate the moment of inertia of a neutron star and the rotational energy of the Crab pulsar.
 Data:\href{https://www.atnf.csiro.au/people/pulsar/psrcat/}{ATNF Catalogue}: $P=33$ ms, $\dot P = 4.2\times 10^{-13}$ Hz/s.
 You should roughly find the observed luminosity of the Crab Nebula, namely \mbox{$L\sim 75,000 L_\odot = 3\times 10^{38}$ erg/s}\href{https://en.wikipedia.org/wiki/Crab_Nebula}{Wikipedia}. \een